Pam Marsh

 Educational Background: Southern Oregon University, BA 2005; UC Berkeley (1973-1975)

-Legislative Committees: Climate, Energy and Environment (chair); Revenue; Agriculture, Land Use, Natural Resources and Water
+Legislative Committees: Housing and Homelessness (Chair); Revenue; Agriculture, Land Use, Natural Resources and Water; Climate, Energy and Environment

-Awards: 2023 Outstanding Dedication to Transparency and Public Engagement (Oregon Newspaper Publishers Association); 2023 “Dynamic Duo” (Oregon League of Conservation Voters); 2021 Women Living Leadership (United Way of Jackson County); 2021 Environmental Champion (OLCV); Cooperator of the Year (2021, Oregon Rural Electric Cooperative Association); Rock Solid Award (2021, Oregon People’s Utility District Association); Consumer Champion Award (2019, Consumer Utility Board); Daffodil Award (2019, Family Nurturing Center); Excellence in Telecommunications Policy/Legislation (2019, Oregon Connections)
+Awards: 2024 Legislator of the Year (Oregon Library Association); 2023 Outstanding Dedication to Transparency and Public Engagement (Oregon Newspaper Publishers Association); 2023 “Dynamic Duo” (Oregon League of Conservation Voters); 2021 Women Living Leadership (United Way of Jackson County); 2021 Environmental Champion (OLCV); 2021 Cooperator of the Year (Oregon Rural Electric Cooperative Association); 2021 Rock Solid Award (Oregon People's Utility District Association); 2019 Consumer Champion Award (Consumer Utility Board); 2019 Daffodil Award (Family Nurturing Center); 2019 Excellence in Telecommunications Policy/Legislation (Oregon Connections)

 I am honored to serve this community, and deeply grateful for your support.